HRKings/dnd5e-foundryvtt-itemcollection/README.md

 ### Creating a bag

-Create an item and change it's character sheet to ItemSheet5eWithBags.
+Create an item which must be of type backpack and change it's item sheet sheet to ItemSheet5eWithBags.
 Then edit the item.

 **DO NOT SET THE DEFAULT SHEET** to ItemSheet5eWithBags or every backpack item you edit/create will be a bag.
 If you do create an item as a bag by mistake, change the item sheet back to the default.